zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-I concurr.
+I concur.

 ## John's Rewrite of PrimeGenerator

 **JOHN:**

 I mentioned that I ask the students in my software design class to rewrite `PrimeGenerator` to fix all of its design problems.
-Here is my rewrite:
+Here is my rewrite (note: this was written before we began our discussion; given what I have learned during the discussion, I would now change several of the comments, but I have left this in its original form):

 	package literatePrimes;